 Upon completion of both of these steps, you will be eligible for deployment on a Send Now trip.

-When Send Now decides to respond to an emergency, we will send what is called a "callout email" to all students who have 1) been accepted to the program, 2) payed their $100 deposit, and 3) completed the required send now training.
+When Send Now decides to respond to an emergency, we will send what is called a "callout email" to all students who have been accepted to the program, paid their $100 deposit, and completed the required Send Now training.
 Upon receiving this email, students will indicate their availability to participate in the Send Now trip.
 From the list of available students, LU Send Now will choose a handful of students that would best benefit the specific trip.
-If you are chosen as part of the team, Send Now will contact you with all necessary details and instructions.
+If you are chosen as part of the team, Send Now will contact you with all the necessary details and instructions.

 Yes.
 The provost has granted students five days of excused absences per semester if they are chosen to deploy with Send Now.
 Once you have been chosen for an LU Send Now deployment, you will receive an approved excused absence form that you can give to your professors to be excused from classes for that week.
 Upon returning, students will have one week to make up course work that was missed.
 However, Students will be expected to complete all work due the following week.
 For example, you will still be expected to complete a test on Monday after getting back from a trip on a Saturday or Sunday.
 Some cases may vary and we recommend you talk to your professors prior to confirming your availability on a callout form.